Asian Art Outpost

 jiào yǒu

-Depending on context, this word can mean Christian or "friend of the same religion".
-While technically it could be any religion, this is used mostly within the Christian faith.
-You can also translate this as "Christian friend" and in some cases "Church member".
+While technically, it could be any religion, this is used mainly within the Christian faith.
+You can also translate this as “Christian friend” and, in some cases, “Church member.”

 Best Friends